Renters' Rights Act 2025, Phase 1 commencement

 Does the Renters' Rights Act apply to Luton landlords?

 Yes.
-Luton is in England and all Renters' Rights Act 2025 provisions apply from 1 May 2026 — abolition of Section 21, Periodic Assured Tenancy Agreements for all new lettings, Section 13 rent increases only, Awaab's Law hazard response timeframes, and the Information Sheet for existing tenants (deadline 31 May 2026).
+Luton is in England (Bedfordshire) and all Renters' Rights Act 2025 provisions apply from 1 May 2026, abolition of Section 21, Periodic Assured Tenancy Agreements for all new lettings, Section 13 rent increases (Form 4A, once per 12 months, 2 months' notice), Awaab's Law (PRS extension — date to be confirmed by secondary legislation) hazard response timeframes, and the Information Sheet for all existing tenants (deadline 31 May 2026).